WSUV-CS420-Team4/ParkingTrackerWeb/README.md

 - Provide an interface for OAuth authentication
 - Expand functionality
-- Provide an interface to access exported spreadsheet from API
 - Put authentication between user and data
 - Provide administrative interface